Samuels-Development/sd-aipolice/README.md

 }
 ```

 2.)
-Go to qb-smallresources/client/ignore.lua and find the following:
+Go to qb-smallresources/client/ignore.lua and find the following: (Note: This part of qb-smallresources was edited/added in December 2022, so it might be different for you)

 ```lua
 CreateThread(function()